 - You want proximity to Ramla Bay

-You will need a car for maximum flexibility.
+You’ll need a car for maximum flexibility.

 Għarb & San Lawrenz – Rural Western Gozo

-Best for: Nature lovers, Gozo villa and farmhouse stays, stargazing
+Best for: Nature lovers, villa and farmhouse stays, Gozo stargazing Vibe: Open countryside, slow rhythm

 Choose this area if: